Cass County License Hearing Guide

 Refusing to take a breath or blood test carries more severe penalties in Texas due to the state's implied consent laws.

-- Refusal Penalty: If you refused to submit to a breath or blood test, your license will be suspended for [Specific suspension period for refusal in Texas - typically 180 days to 2 years for a first offense].
+- Refusal Penalty: If you refused to submit to a breath or blood test, your license will be suspended for a period ranging from 180 days to 2 years for a first offense, according to TX law §724.032.

 - Implied Consent Law in Texas: By driving on Texas roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
 Refusal to comply with this implied consent results in an automatic license suspension, even if you are later acquitted of the criminal DUI charge.